-The references herein to the Act, the Indenture, the Financing Agreement and the Continuing Disclosure Agreement are brief outlines of certain provisions thereof and do not purport to be complete.
-For full and complete statements of the provisions thereof, reference is made to the Act, the Indenture, the Financing Agreement and the Continuing Disclosure Agreement.
+The references herein to the Act, the Indentures, the Financing Agreements, the City's Authorizing Ordinance and the Continuing Disclosure Agreement are brief outlines of certain provisions thereof and do not purport to be complete.
+For full and complete statements of the provisions thereof, reference is made to the Act, the Indentures, the Financing Agreements, the City's Authorizing Ordinance and the Continuing

+Disclosure Agreement.
 Copies of such documents are on file at the offices of the Underwriter and following delivery of the Bonds will be on file at the office of the Trustee.

-The agreement of the Board with the owners of the Bonds is fully set forth in the Indenture, and neither any advertisement of the Bonds nor this Official Statement is to be construed as constituting an agreement with the purchasers of the Bonds.
+The agreement of the Board with the owners of the Bonds is fully set forth in the Indentures, and neither any advertisement of the Bonds nor this Official Statement is to be construed as constituting an agreement with the purchasers of the Bonds.
 Statements made in this Official Statement involving estimates, projections or matters of opinion, whether or not expressly so stated, are intended merely as such and not as representations of fact.